 More recently Sophie has trained as a Shift Method Facilitator, learning techniques to support people to release old feelings, limiting beliefs and decisions, and a Breathwork Practitioner, a practice she loves to bring to retreats and workshops.
 She loves to witness transformation in people – seeing people become more confident in their work and lives.

-Sophie divides her time between London and Somerset and has two teenage children, two housemates, two cats and only one dog!
-When she isn’t thinking about all things perinatal she can usually be found walking, spending time with animals, singing in a choir, enjoying theatre/cabaret, and eating dark chocolate (which she isn’t prepared to admit is an addiction)!
+Sophie lives in London and Somerset and has two teenage children.
+When she isn’t thinking about all things perinatal she can usually be found walking, spending time with animals, singing, going to the theatre/cabaret, and eating dark chocolate (which she isn’t prepared to admit is an addiction)!

 Mentoring Co-ordinator and Enquiry phone calls

-Michelle is an experienced birth and postnatal doula based in Greater Manchester, having trained with Nurturing Birth in 2007.
-She has been involved in mentoring across a wide range of communities particularly in areas of doulaing, parenting, relationships, marriage and life/work balance.
+Michelle is an experienced birth and postnatal doula having trained with Nurturing Birth in 2007.
+She has mentored across a wide range of communities particularly in areas of doulaing, parenting, relationships, marriage and life/work balance.
+She has specific passion to train and support new doula mentors.

-Supporting and training new mentors is a particular passion and interest.
-Michelle was a volunteer for The Miscarriage Association for over ten years, facilitating the Manchester Support Group, providing phone line support, mentoring new volunteers and acting as media spokeswoman.
+Michelle was a volunteer for The Miscarriage Association for over ten years, facilitating a Support Group and providing one to one support.
 She is known for her caring honesty and availability to listen in moments of crisis and intensity.

 Michelle is the writer and facilitator of Supporting Every Birth an interactive workshop for birth workers looking at supporting both clients and themselves through all birth journeys including baby loss.